 What is a random hand versus a “non-random” hand and how do they affect my reports?

-Most hands dealt on Advanced Poker Training are considered randomly dealt.
+Most hands dealt on our sites are considered randomly dealt.
 However, in the poker game, you are able to configure (“fix”) which hands are dealt to you.
 For example, you might decide to have the software only deal you Raising Hands, or only Pocket Pairs.
 Or even only deal you one specific hand, such as Ace-Queen.
 If you do this, the hand will be considered a non-random hand.

 Therefore, these hands do not show up in your reports, to avoid skewing your statistics.
 If you wish to show these hands anyway, you can uncheck the box that says Show randomly dealt hands only.